Floorp-Projects/Floorp/tools/lint/docs/create.rst

             - '**/*.py'
         type: external
         payload: py.flake8:lint
+        support-files:
+            - '**/.flake8'

 Notice the payload has two parts, delimited by ':'.
 The first is the module path, which ``mozlint`` will attempt to import.
 The second is the object path within that module (e.g, the name of a function to call).
 It is up to consumers of ``mozlint`` to ensure the module is in ``sys.path``.
 Structured log linters use the same import mechanism.

+The ``support-files`` key is used to list configuration files or files related to the running of the linter itself.
+If using ``--outgoing`` or ``--workdir`` and one of these files was modified, the entire tree will be linted instead of just the modified files.

 Bootstrapping Dependencies